-Some of the best beach hotels in Tulum are on the strip, but due to its rise in popularity they have very expensive nightly rates.
+Some of the best beach hotels in Tulum are on the strip, but due to their rise in popularity, they have very expensive nightly rates.

 When To Visit Tulum

-Best time to go to Tulum is during November and December, it’s also post hurricane season and hotel pricers are more reasonable.
+The best time to go to Tulum is during November and December, it’s also post-hurricane season and hotel prices are more reasonable.

-Peak season runs January through March, but expect larger crowds and sporadic rainfall.
+Peak season runs from January through March, but expect larger crowds and sporadic rainfall.

-Hurricane season begins July through October so be aware your trip could get disrupted with unpleasant weather along with heavy rainfall.
+Hurricane season begins July through October so be aware your trip could get disrupted by unpleasant weather along with heavy rainfall.